Marius-PA/ComputerScienceNotes/2024_Notes/3march/march18-22/Fetch-Execute.md

             - Contents of MBR is copied to the CIR
                 - so that data is fetched correctly
         - decode
+            - packs the upcode, location of the instructions and the instructions
             - identifies the opcode
             - identifies operands it needs
+            - look at the addressing mode
+            - indirect
+                - using a register to point to a memory location
         - execute
             - identifies what kind of operation if it is and sends it forward

+- upcode
+    - instructions
+- 3 addressing mode
+    - 2 bit

 # Arithmetic